Performance Appraisal Forms

 Furthermore, make forms flexible when it comes to the core values shared by all job roles.
 Rather than simply listing a generic list of core values for the whole organization, narrow down what values relate most to particular departments or careers.
 This might mean preparing more than one form for different jobs.
 Or, it could mean making a flexible form that addresses specific jobs in the questions.

 Self-assessments are vital to making performance appraisals more effective.
 When self-assessments are done right, they provide multiple benefits to the company.
-Including self-assessments gives employees an active part of their appraisal.
+Including self-assessments gives employees an active part in their appraisal.
 Rather than passively receiving feedback, they can actively participate and engage with the review process.
 A self-assessment lets the manager view the appraisal from their employee’s perspective.
 Self-assessments can reframe the appraisal and positively benefit the end rating.

 Set the Right Goals